rnand/lambda-ml/index.md

 We wish to pursue the truth no matter where it leads.
 But to find the truth, we need imagination and skepticism both.
 We will not be afraid to speculate.
-But we'll be careful to distinguish skepticism from fact.<br/><br/>
+But we'll be careful to distinguish speculation from fact.<br/><br/>

 The Cosmos is rich beyond measure - in elegant facts, in exquisite interrelationships, of the awesome machinery of nature."</p>